Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Introduction

+\paragraph{Contribution and Related Literature.} This paper makes three contributions relative to the existing literature, which I discuss in turn.

-Secondly, it relates to the literature on the role of inventories as a source of amplification and the \textit{bullwhip effect}.
-This literature, building on \cite{forrester1961industrial} and more recently \cite{kahn1987inventories,blinder1991resurgence, metters, chenetal,ramey1999inventories,bils2000inventory,leeetal,alessandria_et_al_2010,alessandria2011us,alessandria2023aggregate} suggest that when inventories are procyclically adjusted, they can amplify shocks upstream.
-I embed this mechanism in the network context to study the horse race between the role of inventories and the network dissipation effect.
-Lastly, from an empirical standpoint, the effect of inventories as an amplification device has been studied at several levels of aggregation by \cite{alessandria_et_al_2010}, \cite{altomonte} and \cite{Zavacka_thebullwhip}.
+First, I provide the first causal evidence of the \textit{bullwhip effect} in production networks, showing that upstream industries experience up to three times larger output elasticities than final good producers.
+The theoretical underpinning on this theory dates back to \cite{forrester1961industrial} and more recently \cite{kahn1987inventories,blinder1991resurgence, metters, chenetal,ramey1999inventories,bils2000inventory,leeetal,khanthomas,alessandria_et_al_2010,alessandria2011us,alessandria2013trade,alessandria2023aggregate,khan2021does,ferrardelivery} suggest that when inventories are procyclically adjusted, they can amplify shocks upstream.
+These papers consider inventories in models without production networks, whereby there is no scope for a well-defined notion of network position and, therefore, of upstream amplification.\footnote{Recent work by \cite{alessandria2023aggregate} considers economies with inventories in roundabout production, which allows for input-output feedback but no explicit notion of network structure.} From an empirical standpoint, the effect of inventories as an amplification device has been studied at several levels of aggregation by \cite{alessandria_et_al_2010}, \cite{altomonte} and \cite{Zavacka_thebullwhip}.
 These papers all consider exogenous variation given by the 2008 crisis to study the responsiveness of different sectors or firms to the shock, depending on whether they produce intermediate or final goods.
-Using an indicator for exposure to the shock creates an identification problem, as it is not possible to separate whether different sectors responded differently to the same shock or were hit by different shocks altogether.
-Relative to these works, the approach based on the shift-share design allows me to isolate the heterogeneity in response to the same change in final demand depending on an industry's position in the supply chain.
+Using an indicator for exposure to the shock creates an identification problem: it is not possible to separately identify differential exposure from different responses.
+Relative to these works, my approach based on the shift-share design allows me to isolate the heterogeneity in elasticities to the same change in final demand depending on an industry's position in the supply chain.
+My empirical findings are also related to \cite{aak,barrot2016input,boehm2019input, huneeus,carvalho2016supply,dhyne2021trade,korovkin2021production}, who study how shocks propagate in a production network.
+Relative to these contributions, I build industry-level exogenous variation in the spirit of \cite{shea1993input} by exploiting destination and time-specific shocks to consumption.
+This approach enables me to estimate the heterogeneous response to final demand shocks across industries at different points of the supply chain, holding fixed the size of the shock itself.
+Further, I study directly the role of inventories as an additional channel contributing to the patterns of shock propagation.